 So overall, the hair seemed clean and more manageable and their curls looked pretty good too.
-I would recommend it but I would choose the Olive Oil over the Coconut even though that makes me sad because it smells sooooooooooooo good!
-My Mum said she’s tried them out, after hearing me saying I was using it, and she actually mixes the two together.
+I would recommend it but I would choose the Olive Oil over the Coconut.
+Even though that makes me sad because it smells sooooooooooooo good!
+My Mum said she’s tried them out too.
+After hearing me saying I was using it, and she actually mixes the two together.
 Best of both worlds, I guess.
 I say, give it a try.

 Let’s keep growing together!